mateuszlichwiarz/SessionVisitsBundle/README.md

 #
 #
 > [!WARNING]
-> At this moment it's only sandbox in which I throw my new skills and ideas so I don't recommend use it in production.
+> At this moment it's only sandbox in which I throw my new skills and ideas so I don't recommend use bundle in production.

 #
 #

 ## Installation

-SessionVisitsBundle requires [php8.2](https://www.php.net/), [Symfony7](https://www.symfony.com/), [Doctrine-bundle2.12](https://www.php.net/) to run.
+SessionVisitsBundle require [php8.2](https://www.php.net/), [Symfony7](https://www.symfony.com/), [Doctrine-bundle2.12](https://www.php.net/) to run.
 Make sure Composer is installed on your machine.

 You can install it via Composer: